nexri/Satellite-Imagery-Urban-Analysis/arxiv-paper-draft.md

    We combine the edge density information from optical imagery with the structural information from SAR data to create a comprehensive urban density map.
 To remove noise while preserving important structural edges, we apply Non-Local Means denoising, which is particularly effective at maintaining sharp transitions in urban boundaries.

 4. **Urban area segmentation**:
-   Using density thresholds derived from our combined image, we segment the urban landscape into three primary categories using the following threshold-based classification:
+   Using density thresholds derived from histogram decomposition of our combined image, we segment the urban landscape into three primary categories.
+The segmentation is performed using Gaussian mixture model decomposition of the combined image histogram to automatically determine optimal thresholds:

 $$
 S(x,y) =